mdn/browser-compat-data/schemas/compat-data-schema.md

   It is intended to be used as a caption or title and should be kept short.
   The `<code>`, `<kbd>`, `<em>`, and `<strong>` HTML elements may be used.

-- An optional `matches` property to **help match the feature to source code** ([see below](#the-matches-object)) An object that contains a keyword list or regex that can match values or tokens which correspond to the feature.

 - An optional `mdn_url` property which **points to an MDN reference page documenting the feature**.
   It needs to be a valid URL, and should be the language-neutral URL (e.g. use `https://developer.mozilla.org/docs/Web/CSS/text-align` instead of `https://developer.mozilla.org/en-US/docs/Web/CSS/text-align`).